MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 | Report Library            | ReportsLibrary                           |

-1. In the User Level area, enter the location to where Excel reports are stored on each user’s computer.
-You must use the “%” character as the variable for the Windows user ID in the path.
+1. In the User Level area, enter the location to where Excel reports are stored on each user's computer.
+You must use the "%" character as the variable for the Windows user ID in the path.

 For example: C:\\Documents and Settings\\%\\My Documents\\My Data